WFTV MENTORING SCHEME faqs

 The scheme is not designed to:

-Help on a specific project that is better suited to a consultancy e.g. Script editing
+Provide help on a specific project that is better suited to a consultancy e.g. script editing

 Mentees must be willing and able to travel to central London/Glasgow/Cardiff/Belfast for interview, induction, fortnightly seminars and mentoring sessions.

-The closing date for all four schemes is 17:00 on Friday 19 November 2021.
+The closing date for all four schemes for 2024 was Monday 11 September 2023, 17:00.
 Applications received after that date will NOT be considered.

 Due to the high number of applications we receive it is not possible to give individual feedback on unsuccessful applications.